 I woke up at 4 PM feeling worthless because I had already spent one day in Aswan doing absolutely nothing, but I felt a little better after I blamed it on the train. :)

-As the sun was about to set, I thought being at the Philae temple during the golden hour would make me feel better about the day and so I took a taxi to the port to get on a boat to the temple.
+As the sun was about to set, I was hoping to be at the Philae temple during the golden hour so that I'd feel better about the day and so I took a taxi to the port to get on a boat to the temple.
 Guess what, the last boat left as I arrived and I had to pay my taxi to take me back to Aswan.
 I basically wasted both my day and my money that day.

 I did not give up.
 I decided to make the best of that day by getting on a feluca boat ride in the Nile river.